 News & Insights

-Felicity Gerry QC focusses on the fast-changing and developing implementation of the Modern Slavery Act.
+Felicity Gerry KC focusses on the fast-changing and developing implementation of the Modern Slavery Act.

 After discussion of the wide definition of Modern Slavery to include human trafficking in organised crime as well as corporate and Government responsibility for slavery in commercial supply chains, the panel considered three pieces of legislation which might require corporate and Government reporting: